 Despite the status quo, young people are not helpless or hopeless.
 They are active participants in shaping their destiny and the futures of their communities and nations.
 They should know where they are, identify their passions, skills and opportunities in their immediate environment and do something about it.
 Now – not tomorrow – is the time to stop looking at youth as beneficiaries but rather, as equal contributors that deserve the opportunity to learn, earn and be heard.
 Re!gnite Africa hopes to advance efforts to have youth at the table by creating more youth-led and youth-focused leadership, advocacy and professional development opportunities, in the form of mentorship and apprenticeship acquisition, to enable young people advance their critical thinking and problem solving skills to achieve their full potential for a socially aware and responsible citizenry.

-A powerful and transformed generation of young people who are competent, productive, and actively engaged in contributing to social change in their communities.
+A powerful and transformed generation of young people who are competent, productive, and actively engaged in leadership and contributing to change in their communities.

 To ensure that the younger generation has access to equal opportunities that enable them achieve their dreams, while transforming them into young leaders that advocate for better policies for their lives and that of their communities.